-Upon the issue of the above certificate the private institution is considered to be registered and the presentation of the certificate is a proof, of its establishment.
+Upon the issue of the above certificate, the private institution is considered to be registered and the presentation of the certificate is proof of its establishment.
 No private institution shall operate before the issue of the relevant certificate.
 The notification for the entry of a private institution in the Register is published in the Official Gazette of the Republic.

 Licence Validity Period

 A registered institution, which is not in operation for one academic year is deleted from the Register of Private Institutions of Tertiary Education.
 For the registration of the institution, the appropriate Laws and Regulations concerning private institutions of tertiary education, which are in force at each time of the application for re-registration, must be followed.

 Any person may file an Administrative Action at the Administrative Court against a decision, act, or omission of any competent authority or body.

 Pursuant to Article 146 of the Constitution, an Administrative Action may be lodged within 75 days from the date of the decision or act or omission or from the day when such decision or act or omission was notified to the applicant.